 Non-renewal of Permit

 - Late renewals result in the permit expiring.

 - Once a permit has expired, sedation privileges are suspended until a reinstatement is completed and formally approved by the Board’s Anesthesia Committee.
 It is unlawful to provide sedation without the appropriate permit.
 A late fee is incurred when the permit renewal is postmarked after the December 31st deadline of odd numbered years.

 - All offices including satellite clinics where sedation services are provided by a dentist authorized by permit or by another authorized sedation provider, must comply with the minimum standards established by the Board and are responsible for ensuring that each office location has been evaluated prior to the five year anniversary of the last evaluation.
 Site evaluations are required every five years unless noted otherwise.

 - The purpose of the evaluation is to assess the patient’s anesthetic risk and assess a sites ability to provide emergency care; therefore, the site evaluation emphasizes recognition and management of emergencies and complications associated with office administration of sedation.

 - It is the applicants responsibility to schedule and complete the initial site evaluation within 60 days of submitting the permit application.
 It is the applicants responsibility to schedule office re-evaluations with the Board's designated evaluator.
 Pursuant to N.D.A.C.
-20-02-01-05(4), all site re-evaluations are conducted within five years of anniversary of the previous site evaluation.
+20-02-01-05(5), all site re-evaluations are conducted within three years of anniversary of the previous site evaluation.

-- It is the Anesthesia Committee’s prerogative to suspend privileges if the sedation permit holder’s site evaluation is overdue.
+- It is the Anesthesia Committee’s prerogative to suspend privileges if the sedation permit holder’s site evaluation is overdue or incomplete.